abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 To construct a new feasible solution, just redefine ``MakeOneNeighbor()``.
 What are the issues you need to pay attention to?
-First, you have to be sure to visit the neighborhood, i.e. to iterate among the feasible solutions of this neighborhood.
+First, you have to be sure to visit the neighborhood, i.e. to iterate among the (feasible) candidate solutions of this neighborhood.
 If you return the same solution(s) again and again or if you don't provide any solution, the solver will not detect it (in the second case, the solver will enter an infinite loop).
 You are responsible to scour correctly the neighborhood.
 Second, you have to be sure the variables you want to change do exist (i.e. beware of going out of bounds on arrays).

 Now the good news is that you don't have to test for feasibility: it's the job of the solver.
 You are even allowed to assign out of domain values to the variables.
-Again, the solver will discard such solutions.
+Again, the solver will discard such solutions (you can also *filter* these solutions *out*, see the section :ref:`local_search_filtering`).

 ..  [#similar_api_intvar_localsearch_operator] For instance, the ``SetValue()`` method is replaced by the ``SetForwardSequence()``
     and ``SetBackwardSequence()`` methods.

-Without further delay, here is the code for our custom LSNO:
+Without further delay, here is the code for our custom LSO:

 ..  code-block:: c++